hakanayata/cv-generator/README.md

 #### Feedback
-You might be able to test this application at: [Link](www.heroku.com) I would appreciate any kind of feedback.
+You might be able to test this application at: [Python Anywhere](https://cvgenerator.eu.pythonanywhere.com/) I would appreciate any kind of feedback.
 (See [***Contact***](https://github.com/hakanayata/cv-generator#contact) below)

 ## Contact
 I'm [Hakan](https://hakanayata.com).
-You could reach me at ayata.s.hakan@gmail.com
+You could reach me at info@hakanayata.com

 ```python